Freezing Sauce Hollandaise - can you freeze Sauce Hollandaise?

 - Place the egg yolks in a heatproof bowl and whisk until frothy.

 - Place the bowl over a bain-marie, making sure the bowl does not touch the water.
-Continue whisking the egg yolks while slowly adding the melted butter.
+Continue whisking while slowly adding the melted butter.
 Continue whisking until the sauce becomes thick and creamy.

 - Remove the bowl from the bain-marie and stir in the lemon juice.
 Season with salt and pepper to taste.